Five Best Coaching Strategies for Childbirth’s Moments of Crisis

 4. Reassure that it is healthy: Similar to reminding the mother that she is going through this process by choice is the needed reminder that the process is healthy.
 Saying: “You are giving birth in the most healthy way possible, and everything you feel now is healthy” is a much-needed reminder for the primal brain that reacts to bodily discomforts as threats to our survival.

 5. Break the process into short intervals: When a woman is emersed in the process of giving birth, it might seem to her like an awfully long process with no prediction to its endpoint.
 Therefore, breaking it into short intervals can help her navigate through the process and conduct herself better.
 You can definitely coach the mother by saying: “I get this is how you feel right now, and I think it’s the result of ______________(Here you would name the transition or change that you know just occurred), therefore I suggest that we try for another 15-20 minutes before you take any major decision.”
 Then look at the clock and state the exact time in which you will revisit a new pathway for her birth.
 It is my experience that when the time arrives you’ll be able to say “You can be really proud of yourself, look how you have triumphed these past 20 minutes and how strong you are now!”

-Over the years and throughout my book I have shared more coaching strategies around the topic of coping with labor pain and strains.
-Many of you will be happy to know that I am finally about to release a course dedicated solely to coaching throughout pregnancy and childbirth.
-The course will consist of online classes and Zoom meetings to allow the community of birth pros. to grow together as coaches.
+Over the years and throughout my book, I have shared more coaching strategies around the topic of coping with labor pain and strains.
+You may also consider joining the Birth Support Coaching Certificate Course dedicated solely to verbal coaching throughout pregnancy and childbirth.
+The course consists of online classes followed by Zoom meetings to allow the community of birth pros. to grow together as coaches.
 You may click HERE to receive notifications about the upcoming course.

 Latest posts by Neri Life-Choma (see all)